tatsuyax25/connect-four/README.md

 ## How to Play

 1. Player 1 will make the play first.
-Players will take turns fill the game board from bottom to top with their color checker.
+Players will take turns filling the game board from bottom to top with their color checker.

 ![Screenshot of Connect 4 game](https://i.imgur.com/SWjjsha.png)